Your alpine experiences

 In 2017, the area in front of the Ahornbahn Summit Station was transformed into a Leisure Place with lots of comfortable seating to help you sit back and relax.
 Practical and fun handcarts can be rented at the Ahornbahn Summit Station.

 The Leisure Trail, which is suitable for baby buggies, leads across the entire Ahorn Plateau and provides an exceptional experience for the young as well as the young at heart.
 In summer 2017, various leisure and wellness points that engage all of the senses were added to the trail.
 The views along the route are especially incredible!
 You can watch sculptors as they carve wood in the form of indigenous wildlife.
 Their creations will then be on display along the trail.
-In addition to the Zillertal and Stilluptal Viewing Platforms, the Eagle’s View Viewing Platform provides visitors young and old with the feeling of sitting in a big eagle’s nest equipped with a binocular.
+In addition to the Zillertal, Stilluptal and Filzenalm Viewing Platforms, the Eagle’s View Viewing Platform provides visitors young and old with the feeling of sitting in a big eagle’s nest equipped with a binocular.
 If you look closely, you will even be able to catch sight of all sorts of highlights in the distance.

 At the petting zoo on the Filzenalm with dwarf sheeps, pygmy pigs, pygmy goats, chickens and ducks complete the Ahorn family experience and are a magnet for kids and adults.